 [Tweet “The historical view that employees transition through four stages when dealing with change is wrong.”]

-I’ve learned that we can’t look at changes or initiatives that are introduced organizationally in isolation of one another.
-Changes, be they personal or professional actually stack one on top of one another and employees adapt as their personality, experience and perceptions of time and severity permit.
+We can’t consider changes or initiatives that are introduced in isolation of one another.
+Changes, be they personal or professional actually stack one on top of one another.
+An employees ability to deal with and accept change therefore varies.
+Adaptation results as their personality, experience and perceptions of time and severity permit.